groue/GRMustache/README.md

 ### Lambda sections `{{#name}}...{{/name}}`

-Such a section is rendered with the string returned by a block of code if the value for key `name` in the context is a `GRMustacheLambda`.
+Such a section is rendered with the string returned by a block of code if the value for key `name` in the context is a GRMustacheLambda.

-You will build a `GRMustacheLambda` with the `GRMustacheLambdaMake` function.
+You will build a GRMustacheLambda with the GRMustacheLambdaMake function.
 This function takes a block which returns the string that should be rendered, as in the example below:

 	// A lambda which renders its section without any special effect:
 	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer,